Table of contents

 Some beekeepers speculate that this increased defensiveness occurs because the bees “know” they must protect their food stores for the lean times ahead.
 Since honey bees are always “mindful” of the future, they increase the defense of their food stores.

-Bees work harder before the storm
+Bees work harder before a storm

 In a more recent study, “RFID Monitoring Indicates Honeybees Work Harder Before a Rainy Day”2, researchers tagged honey bees with RFID devices in order to track their foraging activity.
 They found that honey bees spent more time foraging on days immediately before a significant storm.
-Furthermore, they found that honey bees worked later into the evening on the day prior to a storm.
+Furthermore, they found that honey bees worked later into the evening the day before a storm.
 Their theory is that the bees “predict” that food will be in short supply during the stormy weather, so they work extra hard before the storm hits.

-My own anecdotal evidence
+My own anecdotal evidence: bees under a sprinkler

 Last year I inadvertently tested this theory with a lawn sprinkler.
-On a hot and sunny July afternoon I decided to water the lawn next to one of my hives.
+On a hot and sunny July afternoon, I decided to water the lawn next to one of my hives.
 I set up a sprinkler which rained down on the hive and the surrounding grass.
 By all appearances, the bees were unperturbed by this turn of events, coming and going with pollen and nectar as usual.
 Even the accumulation of water on the landing board did not seem to upset them.

 This type of observation lends credence to the idea that it is not the raindrops themselves that determine behavior, but the atmospheric conditions.
 When honey bees continue to forage during light showers and summer sprinkles, it is probably because the atmospheric indicators, the ones we can’t see, are telling the bees that it is safe to forage.
 “Get over it and keep working; there’s nothing to worry about!”

-Behavior to watch for
+Weather-related behavior to watch for

-In the future I intend to watch their behavior more carefully.
+In the future, I intend to watch their behavior more carefully.
 Do bees foraging in the rain mean the weather will soon clear, or at least not get worse?
 Do unusually high levels of activity on a dry day mean a storm is near?
 Do drones behave any differently?
 And how about other species?
 Now that I’m thinking of this, I can’t wait till spring.